Giulia DANIELE

 Giulia Daniele graduated in Art History at Sapienza University, Rome (BA 2010; MA 2012), where she also obtained the postgraduate Italian 'Diploma di Specializzazione' (2014) and the PhD degree (2018).
 Her doctoral dissertation, devoted to the Bolognese painter Prospero Fontana (1509-1597), has been awarded a publication prize by the same University, and has therefore been published as the first catalogue raisonné of the artist’s work (Rome, De Luca Editori d’Arte, 2022).

-Having received the 'Abilitazione Scientifica Nazionale' (Italian qualification as university professor) as associate professor (sector 10/B1 - Art History), she is currently (since 2021) a post-doctoral research fellow at the Scuola Normale Superiore, in collaboration with the Museo Nazionale del Bargello in Florence, dealing with the art-historical study and cataloguing of the gold and silver papal medals from the 16th to the 18th century held in the Museum’s collections and, more recently, participating in the preparation of the new setting and display of the 'Sala del Medagliere' and the 'Sala Barocca', reopened to visitors in November 2023.
+Having received the 'Abilitazione Scientifica Nazionale' (Italian qualification as university professor) as associate professor (sector 10/B1 - Art History), she is currently (since 2021) a post-doctoral research fellow at the Scuola Normale Superiore: she collaborated for two years with the Museo Nazionale del Bargello in Florence, dealing with the art-historical study and cataloguing of the gold and silver papal medals from the 16th to the 18th century held in the Museum’s collections and then participating in the preparation of the new setting and display of the Medal Room and the Baroque Room, reopened to visitors in November 2023.
+More recently, she has been contributing to a SNS project dedicated to Piazza dei Cavalieri in Pisa, delving into the local activities of Giorgio Vasari and the readaptation of pre-existing medieval buildings, with a particular focus on the Church of Santo Stefano dei Cavalieri.